parnic/node-screenlogic/README.md

 * `pumpGPMs` - current GPMs of the pump
 * `pumpCircuits` - Array of 8 items each containing
   * `circuitId` - Circuit Id (CircuitId matched data returned by [`SLControllerConfig`](#SLControllerConfig)'s `getCircuitByDeviceIdAsync()`)
-  * `pumpSetPoint` - the set point for this pump/circuit combo (in either RPMs or GPMs depending on the value of `isRPMs`)
+  * `speed` - the set point for this pump/circuit combo (in either RPMs or GPMs depending on the value of `isRPMs`)
   * `isRPMs` - boolean indicating if the set point is in RPMs (false means it's in GPMs)
 * `pumpUnknown1` - unknown data; always 0
 * `pumpUnknown2` - unknown data; always 255

 ### SLScheduleData

-Passed as an argument to the emitted `getScheduleData` event.
+An array of these are passed as an argument to the emitted `getScheduleData` event.
 Retrieves a list of schedule events of the specified type, either 0 for regular events or 1 for one-time events.

 #### Properties

-* `eventCount` - the number of `events` returned
-* `events` - array containing:
 * `scheduleId` - the associated scheduleId
 * `circuitId` - the circuit this schedule affects
 * `startTime` - the start time of the event, specified as a string in 24-hour time, so, for example, 6:00AM would be '0600' (see [conversion functions](#decodetimetime))
 * `stopTime` - the stop time of the event, specified as a string in 24-hour time, so, for example, 6:00AM would be '0600' (see [conversion functions](#decodetimetime))
 * `dayMask` - 7-bit mask that determines which days the schedule is active for, MSB is always 0, valid numbers 1-127 (see [conversion functions](#decodedaymaskmask))
 * `flags`
   * bit 0 is the schedule type, if 0 then regular event, if 1 its a run-once
   * bit 1 indicates whether heat setPoint should be changed
 * `heatCmd` - integer indicating the desired heater mode.
 Valid values are:
-    * ScreenLogic.HEAT_MODE_OFF
+  * HeatModes.HEAT_MODE_OFF
-    * ScreenLogic.HEAT_MODE_SOLAR
+  * HeatModes.HEAT_MODE_SOLAR
-    * ScreenLogic.HEAT_MODE_SOLARPREFERRED
+  * HeatModes.HEAT_MODE_SOLARPREFERRED
-    * ScreenLogic.HEAT_MODE_HEATPUMP
+  * HeatModes.HEAT_MODE_HEATPUMP
-    * ScreenLogic.HEAT_MODE_DONTCHANGE
+  * HeatModes.HEAT_MODE_DONTCHANGE
 * `heatSetPoint` - the temperature set point if heat is to be changed (ignored if bit 1 of flags is 0)
 * `days` - which days this schedule is active for; this is just the `dayMask` property run through [`decodeDayMask()`](#decodedaymaskmask) for convenience

 ### SLSystemTimeData